Nuzlocke: Reception

-The Pokémon series is primarily popular among children, and as a result, children more easily bond and grow emotional attachment to their particular Pokémon.
-Due to a lack of challenge in the series for fans familiar with its gameplay, the series' outdated gameplay formula, and a lack of interest to newer additions to the franchise, the challenge has proved popular with adult fans.
+While the Pokémon franchise is popular with both children and adults, Nuzlockes have proven popular with adult fans as a way to mitigate the games' low difficulty level.
 The limited rulesets make the defeat of a Pokémon more emotionally impactful to players than they would be otherwise; according to Vox, the Nuzlocke challenge revived the feeling of emotional connection players felt with their Pokémon when they were younger.
 The ruleset also encourages a stricter, more strategic version of gameplay, as it is substantially more difficult than it would be otherwise.

 Nuzlockes became popular in the Pokémon fandom, primarily due to their higher difficulty and their focus on players bonding with their Pokémon.
-It is especially popular among content creators, who have cited it as being beneficial for garnering viewership and a sense of community; live streams of creators playing with the Nuzlocke ruleset frequently garner hundreds of thousands of viewers, with a many raising money for charity.
+It is especially popular among content creators, who have cited it as being beneficial for garnering viewership and a sense of community; live streams of creators playing with the Nuzlocke ruleset frequently garner hundreds of thousands of viewers, with many raising money for charity.

 Following their departure from the web-series Nintendo Minute, Kit Ellis and Krysta Yang, the series' former hosts, stated they had planned to do an episode featuring them playing a Pokémon game with Nuzlocke rules, only to be rebuked; according to them, they were not allowed to do so due to it being considered to be on the same level as playing a ROM hack on the platform.
 Yang alleged The Pokémon Company had previously removed content creators from their creator program due to them using Nuzlocke rules in playthroughs.
 The statement was met with backlash within the fandom, resulting in The Pokémon Company International making a response, clarifying they have no issue with players using the ruleset.

 The Nuzlocke format was later adapted in other video games.
 Coromon, an indie game inspired by the Pokémon series, included a game mode which allowed players to play the game using Nuzlocke rules.
 The game Temtem added several "challenge modes" in a post-release update, with one being inspired by and using the Nuzlocke rules.
 Other Pokémon fan games, such as Pokémon Insurgence and Pokémon Korosu, include Nuzlocke game modes, with the latter making it a mandatory gameplay feature.